This article was updated July 16, 2022.

 Incentra Village Hotel – Occupying two brownstone townhouses, this Greenwich Village hotel is a Victorian-style inn originally built in 1841 with a kitchenette provided in each room.

-The GEM Hotel – boutique hotel located in Chelsea with a rooftop and fitness center.
+The Moore – boutique hotel located in Chelsea with a rooftop and fitness center.
 Walking distance to Penn Station and Madison Square Garden.

 Sightseeing & Activities in New York

 New York City has something for everyone.
 There’s plenty of culture and history to be found but also lots of tourist traps and overrated places.
+You can also find plenty of free things to do in New York City if you're on the budget.
 The recommendations below are just a small list of suggestions that might be interesting for an LGBT visitor.
 This is by no means an exhaustive or ‘best of’ list.

 The High Line – an icon of modern design and repurposing of old infrastructure.
 The entire park is elevated above the city on train tracks that had been abandoned since the mid 1980s.
 Since the track is narrow, only pedestrian traffic is allowed so there’s no need to dodge bikers.
 The best part of The High Line is the views of the skyscrapers surrounding you as you weave in between, to the side and beneath all the buildings.